Societies Ordinance

 The Societies Ordinance is a piece of primary legislation in Hong Kong.
-It was enacted in 1911 and has undergone major revisions.
-The Ordinance regulates incorporated and unincorporated associations of persons (broadly defined as "societies") and requires registrations (unless regulated under a different ordinance or otherwise exempted).
-In other words, it prohibits informal or secret societies and poses limits to freedom of association.
+Enacted in 1911, it has undergone major revisions.
+The ordinance regulates both incorporated and unincorporated associations of persons, broadly defined as "societies," and requires their registration, unless they are regulated under a different ordinance or otherwise exempted.
+In other words, it prohibits informal or secret societies and imposes limits the freedom of association.
 It also prohibits triad societies and modern successor gangs.

 The legislative history of the Societies Ordinance is similar to the Public Order Ordinance.
 They were gradually relaxed, up to the 1992 when they were brought in line with international human rights standards by the outgoing government and the second last Legislative Council (1992–1995).
 Upon Hong Kong handover, the human rights amendments in the 1990s were reverted by the NPCSC of China.